Unity-Technologies/UnityRenderStreaming/Plugin/README_EN.md

 # Building the Plugin

-This guide will cover building and deploying the native plugin which `com.unity.webrtc` depends on.
+This guide will cover building and deploying the native plugin `com.unity.webrtc` depends on.

 ### Embedding libwebrtc